-Puerto Rican Governor Calls For Cancellation Of Controversial Whitefish Contract
+Puerto Rico's Power Authority Cancels Controversial Whitefish Contract

 When Maria slammed Puerto Rico on Sept.
 20 as a Category 4 storm, it leveled an already-fragile infrastructure, essentially wiping out power to the entire island.
 Almost six weeks later, more than two thirds of customers remain in the dark.

-Tapped by the Puerto Rico Electric Power Authority, Whitefish was supposed to help.
+Tapped by PREPA, Whitefish was supposed to help.
 But questions arose soon after news broke on Oct.
 19 that the Montana-based company was chosen over bigger and better known companies vying for the job.
 When it was hired, 2-year-old Whitefish had just two workers.

-PREPA's CEO Ricardo Ramos told CNN he picked Whitefish because it did not demand a down payment and agreed to take care of the logistics for workers' housing and food.
+Ramos told CNN he picked Whitefish because it did not demand a down payment and agreed to take care of the logistics for workers' housing and food.

-Whitefish says it is contracting with hundreds of workers to restore transmission and distribution lines, reports The Washington Post.
+Whitefish said it was contracting with hundreds of workers to restore transmission and distribution lines, reports The Washington Post.
 But as NPR's Laurel Wamsley has reported, "(p)ower companies don't generally use contractors to restore electricity but make arrangements for help from other utilities."

 Laurel writes: